 (last name, first name, patronymic in full)

 4.3.
-The community carries out other types of activities that are not prohibited by the current legislation of the Russian Federation and do not contradict the Charter of the Community.
+The Community carries out other types of activities that are not prohibited by the current legislation of the Russian Federation and do not contradict the Charter of the Community.

 5. MEMBERSHIP

-6. ORDER OF COMMUNITY MANAGEMENT
+6. COMMUNITY MANAGEMENT PROCEDURE

 6.2.
 The founders (members) of the Community participate in the management of the Community in the manner determined by the charter and current legislation.

-7. RESOLUTION OF DISPUTES
+7. CONSIDERATION OF DISPUTES

-8. AMENDMENT AND TERMINATION OF THE AGREEMENT
+8. CHANGE AND TERMINATION OF THE AGREEMENT

 9. ENTRY INTO FORCE